 The after-hours theme park event lasted past 1 a.m., offering a special one-time-only Star Wars-themed fireworks show, “mash-up” version of the Indiana Jones Epic Stunt Spectacular called “Raiders of the Lost Jedi Temple of Doom,” Star Wars Weekends’ fan-favorite Hyperspace Hoopla, and a final “shut down” moment for the Star Tours attraction.

 Orlando Attractions Magazine‘s cameras were there to capture video of the events, beginning with the “Raiders of the Lost Jedi Temple of Doom” second showing of the night that included actors Seth Green (Robot Chicken) and Anthony Daniels (C-3PO) as well as Star Wars creator George Lucas watching in the audience:

-Attractions also brings us a full video of the Star Wars-themed fireworks show from the Last Tour to Endor:
+Attractions also bring us a full video of the Star Wars-themed fireworks shows from the Last Tour to Endor:

 One more video from Attractions – it’s the special Hyperspace Hoopla performed in front of the giant Sorcerer Mickey hat: